Logstash

 }

-Data consumption example
+Data consumption examples

 The Data Stream service supports Kafka Client.
 You can consume data into a topic by utilizing the Kafka Client library.
-The following is an example of data consumption.

 Logstash consumer